ringcentral/rc-unified-crm-extension/docs/user-guide.md

 There are two ways to change your status:

-* Click the presence indicator in the upper-lefthand corner of the embedded dialer
+* Click the presence indicator in the upper-left corner of the embedded dialer

      ![Change presence](img/presence.png)